Omarosa Manigault Newman: First and seventh seasons of The Apprentice and The Ultimate Merger

 Newman first came to public attention in 2004 after becoming a participant on the first season of NBC's reality television series The Apprentice.
-Stemming from her confrontational persona on The Apprentice (particularly in its boardroom segments), Newman soon became the "woman America loved to hate" and was named by E! as “reality TV's number one bad girl“.
-Newman has disagreed with the "villain" label, rather believing herself to be "a shrewd businesswoman," asserting that when a man behaves assertively, he is seen as strong, but when a woman does so, she is portrayed negatively.
-Newman has also claimed the show's producers have manipulated footage of her to make her look like the villain.
-She was “fired” in week 9.
+Stemming from her confrontational persona on The Apprentice (particularly in its boardroom segments), Newman soon became the "woman America loved to hate" and was named by E! as "reality TV's number one bad girl".
+Newman has disagreed with the "villain" label, rather believing herself to be "a shrewd businesswoman", asserting that when a man behaves assertively, he is seen as strong, but when a woman does so, she is portrayed negatively.
+Newman has also claimed the show's producers manipulated footage of her to make her look like the villain.
+She was "fired" in week 9.

 In January 2008, Newman participated in the first season of The Apprentice's sequel show, Celebrity Apprentice; she became the only former Apprentice participant to be invited back to the series.
 On Celebrity Apprentice, she quickly became embroiled in a personal feud with fellow contestant Piers Morgan.
 She was eventually fired in the 10th episode, after serving as the project manager of the team that, according to Trump, suffered "the biggest slaughter in the history of The Apprentice" in a challenge to sell artwork against a team led by Morgan.
 She raised $49,000 in total for her charity.

 In June 2010, Newman and Trump collaborated to create a dating show called The Ultimate Merger, with 12 men competing for her affections.
 The show aired on TV One.

 Thirteenth season of The Apprentice

 In February 2013, Newman returned to television and The Apprentice, appearing on Trump's All-Star Celebrity Apprentice.
 She quickly marshalled her team to an early victory on the show, winning a task involving the creation of a photo booth at Universal Orlando.
 In a later episode, Lil Jon's team was brought back to the boardroom after they lost.
 Piers Morgan remarked, "my argument against you has always been that you're not a celebrity... and you don't have star power," which led to a heated argument that resulted in Trump firing Newman.
 On Late Night with Jimmy Fallon, when asked by Jimmy Fallon whether or not she felt the show set her up by having Piers Morgan act as one of the judges, Newman answered, "I felt like I was competing against Piers, as well as the other contestants."
 Newman also noted that when she sees Morgan's show canceled in a year, it will be "the best revenge".

+Omarosa filed a lawsuit against Latoya Jackson following the finale of The Apprentice 2013.